^

 Where does it hurt?

-How is the common cold recognized?
+How is a cold recognized?

 What do need to examine?